Fiona Beavan set herself a goal of raising £1,000 for the Stroke Association after her brother, Stuart Lindley, died of a stroke in October 2013.

 Fiona continued; "The shocked look on the audience faces was such a picture but other people joined in, paying to have their head shaved including a chest shave by Andrew Williams.
 The bravest of all was my friend Big Bird Pam Parry from our local hospital Radio Station NH Sound, who stepped forward for the challenge after my mother Jean Lindley offered to donate £50 if anyone else was willing to have their head shaved."

-Supporters of the event were then treated to a surprise dance routine that had been practiced in secret for weeks prior to the evening.
+Supporters of the event were then treated to a surprise dance routine that had been practised in secret for weeks prior to the evening.

 "We could not have done this without the wonderful support of Alan Leach from our local NH Sound Radio station who played all the excellent music for the night where people stayed to enjoy the fun until late into the evening.